Big Bend National Park

 Hotel: 8 am

 We’ve structured this hiking trip in a manner that will provide the varied experiences that are the essence of Big Bend National Park.
-We’ll hike the high country of the Chisos, explore the landscapes shaped by erosion of the Window, experience the Chihuahan Desert environment, and enjoy the breathtaking gorges carved by the Rio Grande.
+We’ll hike the high country of the Chisos, explore the dramatic landscapes shaped by erosion, experience the Chihuahuan Desert environment, and enjoy the breathtaking gorges carved by the Rio Grande.
 A boating journey on the Rio Grande within the park is another bonus feature of this program.

 |Day 1||The Windows Trail. ( approx 500 ft elevation gain); overnight at Chisos Mountain Lodge||5|